 The Evidence-based Cancer Imaging Program, which develops and implements standards for the use of advanced imaging tests, helps us to achieve that goal.

 The Protecting Access to Medicare Act (PAMA) 2014 requires healthcare professionals to consult appropriate use criteria (AUC) when ordering advanced diagnostic imaging tests such as CT scans, MRIs, PET scans or nuclear medicine scans.
 The program is currently in the Educational and Operations Testing period.

 MSK has been designated a qualified provider led entity (QPLE) by the Centers for Medicare and Medicaid Services (CMS) in accordance with regulation 42 CFR 414.94.
 The imaging and treatment requirements for cancer patients are very different from those for other patients.
-MSK was the first dedicated cancer center in the U.S. to receive this designation from CMS.
-As a QPLE, MSK is empowered to create, modify, or endorse criteria for ordering advanced diagnostic imaging tests specific to the needs of patients with cancer.
+As a QPLE, MSK is empowered to develop, modify, or endorse criteria for ordering advanced diagnostic imaging tests specific to the needs of patients with cancer.

 In the Evidence-based Cancer Imaging Program, the AUC used at MSK are continually evaluated by teams of experts to ensure that they reflect the latest scientific evidence, state-of-the-art clinical practice, and the needs of our patients.
 (View our methodology).